NLnetLabs/krill-manual/source/failure-scenarios.rst

 In the set up we see today this is unlikely to happen as most Krill CAs will operate directly under a parent RIR or NIR, and will not delegate prefixes to children.
-RIRs and NIRs do not issue ROAs, so in case your publication point would be rejected there would be no remaining valid ROA objects for your announcement.
+RIRs and NIRs do not issue ROAs for delegated prefixes, so in case your publication point would be rejected there would be no remaining valid ROA objects for your announcement.
 The result is that they then get an RPKI validity state "not found".

 However, in complicated setups your routes can become invalid.
 For example if your organisation operates a main CA under an RIR, and